Tourism Brittany

 During this stopover, you will discover:

-• Why the cathedral symbolises the soul of Saint-Malo: a monument that grew up alongside the town itself.
+• Why the cathedral symbolises the soul of Saint-Malo: a monument that grew up alongside the city itself.

-• Saint Jean de la Grille: the saint from Saint-Malo whose tomb attracted so many pilgrims that it had to be protected behind a grille.
+• Saint Jean de la Grille: the local saint whose tomb attracted so many pilgrims that it had to be protected behind a grille.

-• The cathedral’s evolution: a building that has grown over the centuries alongside the city.
+• The evolution of the cathedral: a building that has been extended over the centuries, growing alongside the city.

 • Post-war reconstruction: nearly 30 years of work to bring the cathedral back to life.